leonardosnt/hain-plugin-google/README.md

 # hain-plugin-google

-A simple google search plugin for [Hain](https://github.com/appetizermonster/hain)
+A simple [Hain](https://github.com/appetizermonster/hain) plugin for searching on Google.

 # Install
 Open Hain and type